asreview/asreview/docs/source/simulation_study_results.rst

 Datasets
 --------
-To assess generalizability of the models across research contexts, the models were simulated on data from varying research contexts.
+To assess the generalizability of the models across research contexts, the models were simulated on data from varying research contexts.
 Data were collected from the fields of medicine (Cohen et al. 2006;
 Appenzeller‐Herzog et al. 2019), virology (Kwok et al. 2020), software engineering (Yu, Kraft, and Menzies 2018), behavioural public